19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Hazards/Biological.md

-# Biological
+# Biological Hazards

+## Hunger
-- **Hunger**: Not eating prevents PCs from regaining [Fatigue Points](../Player%20Character%20Components/Derived%20Statistics/Fatigue%20Points.md).
-When players are in civilization, simply deduct 10 coins at the end of each day for food.
-When players are in the wilderness, unless they are in an especially dangerous / unique area they can hunt / forage provided they use the 3 watch camp / 3 watch move paradigm.
+- Not eating for a day prevents PCs from regaining [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) or [Health Points](../Player%20Characters/Derived%20Statistics/Health%20Points.md).
+- When PCs are in civilization, they can simply deduct 1 coin at the end of each day for food.
+- When PCs are in the wilderness, they can spend a [Watch](../Game%20Procedures/Watches.md) to hunt or forage with a successful survival [Check](../Game%20Procedures/Check.md) ([Wisdom](../Player%20Characters/Chosen%20Statistics/Wisdom.md)) with a DC corresponding to the terrain.

+## Thirst
-- **Thirst**: After one day of not drinking, a PCs [Fatigue Points](../Player%20Character%20Components/Derived%20Statistics/Fatigue%20Points.md) is drained to 0.
-After three days, they must make a [Constitution](../Player%20Character%20Components/Chosen%20Statistics/Constitution.md) save or die every hour.
-Only relevant if they stray from a water source.
+- After one day of not drinking, a PCs [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) are drained to 0.
+The PC is [Exhausted](../Conditions/Exhausted.md).
+- After three days, they must make a [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) save or die every hour.
+- If PCs are near fresh water, they are assumed to be Only relevant if they stray from a water source.
 Staying in a wetland or near a river or body of water is important.

+## Sleep Derivation
-- **Sleep Deprivation**: After one night without sleep, a PCs [Fatigue Points](../Player%20Character%20Components/Derived%20Statistics/Fatigue%20Points.md) is drained to 0.
-If they go another day without sleep, they gain the [Exhausted](../Conditions/Exhausted.md) condition.
-From here, if they try to go beyond a number of days equal to their [Constitution](../Player%20Character%20Components/Chosen%20Statistics/Constitution.md), they start hallucinating and become controlled by the referee.
+- After one night without sleep, a PCs [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) are drained to 0.
+	- If they go another day without sleep, they gain the [Exhausted](../Conditions/Exhausted.md) condition.
+		- Each subsequent watch the PC must succeed a DC 15 + days awake [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) [Check](../Game%20Procedures/Check.md) to remain awake, or they collapse [Unconscious](../Conditions/Unconscious.md).

+## Drunkenness
-- **Drunkenness**: Each hour a PC spends drinking, they make a [Constitution](../Player%20Character%20Components/Chosen%20Statistics/Constitution.md) check.
-On a failure, they are drunk and take d6 damage.
-If this damage causes a loss of [Health Points](../Player%20Character%20Components/Derived%20Statistics/Health%20Points.md), they pass out after taking this damage.
-A drunk character gains the [Exhausted](../Conditions/Exhausted.md) condition.
+- For each hour a PC spends drinking, they make a [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) check.
+On a failure, they are drunk and take 1d6 [Necrotic](../Damage%20Types/Necrotic.md) damage.
+	- If this damage causes a loss of [Health Points](../Player%20Characters/Derived%20Statistics/Health%20Points.md), they fall [Unconscious](../Conditions/Unconscious.md) too.
+	- A drunk character gains the [Exhausted](../Conditions/Exhausted.md) condition.